Sexuality and LGBTQ+ identity

 Research has shown that young people who identify as LGBTQ are at an increased risk of self-harm and suicidal thoughts and attempts.
 This can be the result of internal turmoil, but also of experiencing rejection or bullying at school.
 Adults who identify as LGBTQ are also at risk of experiencing social rejection and bullying in the workplace.
 This discrimination understandably has a negative impact on a person’s mental health.
 The expectation of discrimination, even when a person hasn’t directly been discriminated against themselves, can also affect a person’s mental wellbeing and how they live their lives.

-Why do people have issues around their sexuality in 2016?
+Why do people have issues around their sexuality today?

 We have come a very long way in terms of understanding and accepting sexuality in the UK.
 And thankfully many people are now able to accept their sexual orientation with ease and are happy to share this part of their identity with their loved ones and the world, without feelings of shame.
 We do however still have a long way to go and for many who exist as part of a sexual minority, fear of oppression and discrimination is still very real and valid.